grpc/proposal/A72-open-telemetry-tracing.md

     if (key == "grpc-trace-bin") {
       return absl::Base64Escape(metadata_->GetStringValue(key).value_or(""));
     } else if (absl::EndsWith(key, "-bin")) {
-      // TODO() : Unclear how to handle this
+      // It's unclear how we want to handle other headers that end with "-bin".
+      // Return an empty string for now. return "";
     }
     return metadata_->GetStringValue(key);
   }